thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/t2-leadership-project-recommendations.md

   establish better communication process.
 - We should try to focus more on documentation.
 - Leadership
   - Tim stood in a lot of time to help.
 Trello experience and agile planning.
-Harry is proactive.
+  - Harry is proactive.
+However, he would like to remain technical.
-  - I personally want to get more technical.
-Interested in coding solutions and design.
-Data analytics and ML for T2.
 - Ideas
   - Junior can join and get more mentorship.
   - Clearer description/expectation on roles.
+  - Balance technical learning and leadership responsibilities was particularly hard.
+Could we have leadership dedicated for technical track?
+For example, technical lead/staff engineer.

 ## DreamBig